-Donald Trump's Response To Being Asked If He Works For Russia Dodged The Question
+Donald Trump's Response To Questions About Working For Russia Totally Changed The Subject

 On Saturday, Jan.
 12, President Donald Trump was asked point blank about the controversy that's been at the forefront of a long-running investigation: his alleged ties to Russia.
 Unfortunately, Donald Trump's response to being asked if he works for Russia during an exclusive interview with Fox News was probably not want viewers wanted to hear, because his answer seemed to completely evade the question.
 The question arose following a report from The New York Times detailing a reported FBI investigation into President Trump reportedly following his firing of James Comey in May 2017.
 Elite Daily reached out to the White House for comment on the NYT report, but did not hear back at the time of publication.